efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ```

 The reason that happens is that when we change the `RTL` of the design we
-changed the pin interface of the design to match the IO pin interface needed by
+changed the IO pin interface of the design to match the interface needed by
-`Caravel User Project`.
+`Caravel User Project Wrapper`.

-`Caravel User Project` needs lot of IO pins.
+`Caravel User Project Wrapper` needs lot of IO pins.
 By default, the flow will attempt
-to harden using a utilization of 50%.
+create a floorplan using a utilization of 50%.
 Relative to the cells in the design,
-there are too many IO pins.
-As a result the generated floorplan would be too
+there are too many IO pins to fit in such a floorplan.
-small to fit that many IO pins.

 This can be solved by setting a lower utilization value.
 You will find out that
 about 5% utilization is needed for the floorplan to succeed.
 This is
 controlled by `FP_CORE_UTIL` `Variable`.

-Let's update the configuration as follows:
+Update the configuration as follows:

 ```json
 {